haridimos9/Final_Project/README.md

 - `2_activity_enrichment.ipynb` and
 - `3_spotify_visualisations.ipynb`

-$\ldots$ to work, you will need to have some data available.
+... to work, you will need to have some data available.
 Example data for this application to work can be found in the following path
 - `spotify_enrich_MyData` &#8594; `MyData` &#8594; `StreamingHistory3.json`